Genealogies of Genesis: Generations of Adam and Eve

+The ages at which each of these characters fathered their children are all high by later standards, ranging from 65 (when Enoch and Mahalalel fathered their sons) to 500 years (Noah).
+Theologian John Gill speculated that "no doubt" earlier children were born before the ones listed, who are named because they are the ones who take forward the lineage "directly from Adam to Noah".

 Generations of Noah

 Following the Genesis flood narrative, a large multi-branched genealogy presents the descendants of the sons of Noah.
 The 70 names given represent biblical geography, consisting of local ethnonyms and toponyms presented in the form of eponymous ancestors (names in origin-myth genealogies that are to be understood as ancestors and embodiments of the peoples whose names they bear).
 This is a symbolic presentation of the peopling of the world and indicates a view of the unity of the human race.
 The peoples and places are not organised by geography, language family or ethnic groups, and probably do not represent the geography of a particular point in history, instead deriving from an old nucleus of geographical knowledge to which additional names/peoples were subsequently added.

 Abraham's family tree

 The following is a family tree for the descendants of the line of Noah's son Shem, through Abraham to Jacob and his sons.
 Dashed lines are marriage connections.